mpwusr/StockLTSM/README.md

 4. In the GUI:

    * Select a stock ticker and model (LSTM, Transformer, GRUCNN, QML)
-   * Optionally enable comparison and select a second ticker
+   * Currently, there are bugs with Stock Comparison - Optionally enable comparison and select a second ticker
-   * Choose a data source (Polygon, Yahoo, AlphaVantage)
+   * Choose a data source—focus on Yahoo and pick only Yahoo (Polygon, Yahoo, AlphaVantage)
+   * the included .env file does not have API keys for Polygon or Alphavantage so Yahoo is
+   * only option without required API keys-leave .env as-is as it will default to Yahoo
    * Click 'Run' to start training and forecasting

 ---